Stephen Furst, Flounder in 'Animal House,' dies at 63

 Furst died Friday at his home in Moorpark, California, north of Los Angeles, said his son, Nathan Furst.

 Furst played Kent “Flounder” Dorfman in the 1978 film that also starred John Belushi.
-It was Belushi’s character, Blutarsky, who drew Flounder into a prank that went terribly wrong and ended up with the frantic Flounder shooting a horse.
+It was Belushi’s character, Blutarsky, who drew Flounder into a prank that went terribly wrong and ended up with the frantic Flounder shooting a gun loaded with blanks into a ceiling, frightening a horse so much that it died of a heart attack.

 Furst’s long list of credits included the 1980s medical drama “St. Elsewhere,” on which he played Dr. Elliot Axelrod.
 He played Vir Coto and was an occasional director on the 1990s sci-fi series “Babylon 5.”

-Note: This story has been corrected to say that Stephen Furst’s character in “Animal House” shot a gun loaded with blanks into a ceiling, frightening a horse so much that it died of a heart attack.
-His character did not shoot the horse.